-5. Set the statuses of any events that were copied from the master to SLAVESIDE\DISABLED.
+5. Set the statuses of any events that were copied from the master to SLAVESIDE_DISABLED.
 For example:

+'''

-mysql> UPDATE TABLE mysql.event SET status = 'SLAVESIDE\DISABLED';
+mysql> UPDATE mysql.event SET status = 'SLAVESIDE_DISABLED';

+'''

-- 6. Start replication in the new slave with the SLAVE START SQL command. - 7.
-Remove the line skip-slave-start from the my.cnf file of the slave.
+- 6. Remove the line skip-slave-start and event_scheduler=off entries you added to the my.cnf file of the slave in step 2. - 7.
+Restart the slave server.
+Replication stars.